Modified Car Insurance

 Will every modification increase my premium?

-Are remaps always a problem?
+Are ECU remaps always a problem for insurers?

-What about wraps and colour changes?
+Do I need to tell the DVLA about wraps and colour changes?

 Can I drive to track days on my road policy?